Trump administration revokes guidance requiring hospitals to provide emergency abortions

 That guidance was issued to hospitals in 2022, weeks after the U.S. Supreme Court upended national abortion rights in the U.S. It was an effort by the Biden administration to preserve abortion access for extreme cases in which women were experiencing medical emergencies and needed an abortion to prevent organ loss or severe hemorrhaging, among other serious complications.

-An Associated Press investigation last year found that, even with that guidance, dozens of pregnant women were being turned away from emergency rooms, including some who needed emergency abortions.

-Biden argued that hospitals — including states with near-total bans — needed to provide emergency abortions under the Emergency Medical Treatment and Active Labor Act.
+The Biden administration had argued that hospitals — including ones in states with near-total bans — needed to provide emergency abortions under the Emergency Medical Treatment and Active Labor Act.
 That law requires emergency rooms that receive Medicare dollars to provide an exam and stabilizing treatment for all patients.
 Nearly all emergency rooms in the U.S. rely on Medicare funds.

+The Trump administration announced on Tuesday that it would no longer enforce that policy.

+The move prompted concerns from some doctors and abortion rights advocates that women will not get emergency abortions in states with strict bans.

+“Democrats have created confusion on this fact to justify their extremely unpopular agenda for all-trimester abortion,” she said.
+“In situations where every minute counts, their lies lead to delayed care and put women in needless, unacceptable danger.”

+An Associated Press investigation last year found that, even with the Biden administration’s guidance, dozens of pregnant women were being turned away from emergency rooms, including some who needed emergency abortions.

-The Centers for Medicare and Medicaid Services, which investigates hospitals that are not in compliance, said in a statement on Tuesday that it was rescinding the Biden-era guidance.
-The agency, however, will continue to enforce the law, “including for identified emergency medical conditions that place the health of a pregnant woman or her unborn child in serious jeopardy.”
+The Centers for Medicare and Medicaid Services, which provides oversight of hospitals, said in a statement that it will continue to enforce the federal law that, “including for identified emergency medical conditions that place the health of a pregnant woman or her unborn child in serious jeopardy.”

 But CMS added that it would also “rectify any perceived legal confusion and instability created by the former administration’s actions.”